LayneH/MRCNN/README.md

 Use `--result_path` to specify file to save the result.
 By default, the file is "result.csv".

-Use `--help` to aquire more information.
+Use `--help` to acquire more information.

 ---
 ## Citation